 In addition to the commissioned activity with the ten organisations detailed above, the Council awards small grants (currently up to £500) via its Voluntary Sector Grants Scheme.
 These grants were for locally based community and voluntary activity and were awarded via the Council's Area Forums.
 Each ward was allocated £2,000 each financial year.
-There was also an amount available for groups to apply for projects of a boroughwide nature.
 Examples of such grants were detailed in the report.

 Certain other grants schemes were also available to community and voluntary organisations.
-In addition, the Big Bolton Fund was currently in the development stage via CVS, although the Council had allocated £25,000 from the Voluntary Sector Grant Programme to help establish the fund.
-The fund (an endowment fund with interest providing resources for small grants) would be available to voluntary and community groups and would be administered by Bolton CVS with decisions being made by a community panel.
+The Big Bolton Fund was currently in the development stage although the Council had allocated £25,000 from the Voluntary Sector Grant Programme to help establish the fund.
+The fund would be available to voluntary and community groups and would be administered by Bolton CVS with decisions being made by a community panel.
 Monies to this fund would come via a variety of sources including donations, legacies, dormant trusts and fundraising events.